 Don’t focus too much on the learning process.
 Lead users to engaging with the product as soon as possible instead.
-Interactive onscreen guidance is a precious ally.
+Learn more about employee training and support is a precious ally.
 If you concentrate too much on teaching everything about your product with asynchronous tutorials instead of guiding people directly within the software in order to achieve quick wins as soon as possible, you’ll delay engagement.

 People have a limited attention span and aren’t interested in spending time in learning something that may not even be useful.